Temptin/SkypeExport/README.md

 * Windows compilation is done using Visual Studio or the compiler of your choice.
 * Mac OS X compilation is done using the included shell script.

+## Quick Guide

+* Open a Terminal (OS X) or Command Prompt (Windows) and navigate to the folder containing your _unzipped_ SkypeExport binary.
+For example, if it's stored in your Downloads folder, you would type "cd Downloads" to navigate there.
+* Next, run the appropriate export command for your platform below (and remember to change your_username to your actual Skype ID).
+* (Windows) SkypeExport.exe --db "%AppData%\Skype\your_username\main.db"
+* (Mac) ./SkypeExport --db ~/Library/Application\ Support/Skype/your_username/main.db
+* To see all possible export options, simply add --help to the command to see a list of extra features.
+The most commonly used optional feature is "--timefmt 24h" which switches the output to 24 hour time format.

 ## History & The Future